hirethunk/verbs-history/README.md

 The above will render the `admin` history feed.

 **Custom feed**

 You can always create your own custom feed component instead of using the supplied `feed` component.

-To do this, you can get the history of events from a state, which uses `HasHistory` trait, by calling `->getHistory()` on the state and looping through the results.
+To do this, you can get the history of events from a state, which uses `HasHistory` trait, by calling `getHistory()` on the state and looping through the results.

 ```blade
 @php